shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 # Improved U-Net for ISIC 2018 Skin Lesion Segmentation

-This repository contains the code for the Improved U-Net model for the ISIC 2018 Skin Lesion Segmentation challenge (https://challenge.isic-archive.com/data/#2018).
-The model was trained on the ISIC 2018 dataset, which contains 2594 dermoscopic images of skin lesions.
-The model was trained on a single NVIDIA RTX 3080.
+This repository contains the code for the Improved U-Net model for the ISIC 2018 Skin Lesion Segmentation dataset (https://challenge.isic-archive.com/data/#2018).
+The model contained 2594 dermoscopic images of skin lesions and was trained on a single NVIDIA RTX 3080.
 The model was trained for 5 epochs, with a batch size of 2.
 The model was trained using the Adam optimiser with a learning rate of 0.0005.
 The model achieved a dice coefficient of 0.81 on the test set.

 ## Architecture Description